Avocado production in Mexico

 Mexico is the world's largest producer of avocados, making avocado cultivation a major part of the country's economy, agriculture, and history.
 As of 2023, Mexico produced approximately 3 million tons of avocados, accounting for 29% of global output.
 The crop is most heavily grown in the 'Avocado Belt', primarily Michoacán and the State of Mexico.
 The major cultivars in Mexico are Fuerte, Hass, Bacon, Reed, Criollo, and Zutano.

-Avocado farming is important to local economies and has deep historical roots.
+Avocado farming is very important to local economies and has deep historical roots.
 Demand for Mexican avocados has driven growth in employment, supply chain complexity, and exports.
-However, growth has lead to environmental consequences such as deforestation and water scarcity.
+However, growth has led to environmental consequences such as deforestation and water scarcity.
 There are also social challenges, including organized crime and cartel involvement, which affects locals and local communities.

 History and cultivation

 The avocado is native to Central Mexico where its ancient history, established by archaeological evidence from Claude Earle Smith Jr., who discovered avocado cotyledon remains within deposits of the Coxcatlán Cave, in Tehuacán, in Puebla state, that date back to about 10,000 years ago.
 Nuevo León state has remnants of primitive avocado trees.
 It later spread to other countries in the Americas, including the United States.
 It is a "functional food" in the Americas; the many varieties which grow in Mexico suit the climatic conditions.

 Ancient residents of Mexico including the Aztecs and other indigenous groups thought that the form of a fruit contributed to its properties.
 Therefore, eating avocado promoted strength and virility.
 16th-century Spanish colonial documentation of Indian medicinal plant usage reaffirms this association, noting the fruit's reputation as an aphrodisiac, as well as its propensity for aiding childbirth and reducing inflammation and indigestion.
 The avocado likely also held cultural meaning for the Maya, who believed in the rebirth of their ancestors as trees and were therefore known to surround their houses with fruit trees, including avocados.